2023 Global ESSAY Competition

 Q. Can I receive a certificate for my participation in your essay competition if I wasn't shortlisted?

 A. No. Certificates are awarded only for shortlisted essays.
-Short-listed contestants who attend the award ceremony in Oxford will receive a paper certificate.
-If you cannot travel to Oxford, you will be able to download your eCertificate.
+Short-listed contestants who attend the award ceremony in London will receive a paper certificate.
+If you cannot travel to London, you will be able to download your eCertificate.

 Q. Can I receive feedback on my essay?